Sweet Home Alabama (film): Plot

-Andrew arrives to surprise Melanie, but upon learning her true background and that she never told him she was married, he angrily leaves.
-He later returns, saying he still wants to marry her, and the wedding is immediately set in motion.
-Melanie's New York friends arrive for the event.
-While visiting a nearby restaurant/resort with a glassblowing gallery, they admire the glass sculptures that are similar to ones they have seen in New York.
-Melanie realizes Jake is the artist and that he owns the resort.
+Andrew arrives to surprise Melanie, but upon discovering her true background and that she is married, he angrily leaves.
+He later returns, saying he still wants to marry her, and the wedding is set into motion.
+Melanie's New York friends arrive.
+While visiting a restaurant/resort with a glassblowing gallery, they admire its glass sculptures.
+Melanie realizes that Jake is the artist and owns the resort.

-During Melanie and Andrew's wedding at the Carmichael estate, a lawyer arrives and halts the ceremony.
+During Melanie and Andrew's wedding at the Carmichael estate, Wallace Buford, Melanie's attorney, halts the ceremony.
 He has the divorce papers, which Melanie hadn't signed.
+As Melanie is about to sign the papers, she realizes that her love for Jake is still there.
+She tells Andrew that she gave her heart to Jake and never got it back.
+She and Andrew wish each other well; Kate then berates Melanie and her mother, for which Melanie punches Kate.
+Before running off to find Jake, she tells everyone who is friends and family of the bride to stick around.

-Melanie confesses that she still loves Jake and cancels the wedding.
-She and Andrew wish each other well, though Kate berates Andrew and insults Melanie, her family, and the entire town, for which Melanie punches her in the face.
-Melanie finds Jake at the beach planting lightning rods in the sand during a rainstorm to create more glass sculptures.
-She tells him they are still married, they return to what would have been Melanie and Andrew's reception, and finally, have their first dance as husband and wife.
+Melanie finds Jake at the beach planting lightning rods in the sand to create more glass sculptures.
+She tells him they are still married, and they return to what would have been Melanie and Andrew's wedding reception, where they have their first dance as husband and wife.

 A mid-credits sequence shows that they have a baby daughter, Melanie continues to thrive as a designer, and Jake opens a "Deep South Glass" franchise in New York.
 Andrew is engaged to a girl named Erin Vanderbilt.